 “It is possible that the medicines for treating diabetes might make a difference in the progression of brain degeneration,” said Daniel Nation of the University of Southern California.
 “But it’s unclear how exactly those medications might slow or prevent the onset of Alzheimer’s disease, so that is something we need to investigate.”

-The findings, researchers emphasize, demonstrate the vitalness of diagnosing diabetes or other metabolic diseases in adults in its early stages.
+In the findings, researchers also emphasize the vitalness of diagnosing diabetes or other metabolic diseases in adults in its early stages.

 “Although this study is observational and therefore causality cannot be inferred, findings support the potential importance of treatment status in Alzheimer disease risk associated with type 2 diabetes,” the study concluded.